colmhaugh/spanish-point/README.md

 ## Credits

+- Advice and guidance from my mentor Precious Ijege.
+- Great leadership and guidance from Kasia Bogucka.
+- Great links from colleagues in my course.
 - Header and Footer was modified from Love Running Project.
-- Margin, Button and any other basic review from [w3school] (https://www.w3schools.com/)
+- Margin, Button and any other basic review from Code Institute lessons and from [w3school] (https://www.w3schools.com/)
 - Color theme from [coolors] (https://www.coolors.co/)
 - Remove h1 from the header for smaller devices [css-tricks] (https://www.css-tricks.com)
+- Food and drink display on smaller devices from [css-tricks] (https://www.css-tricks.com) and Love Running project.

 ### Content

 - Text for inforamtion on Spanish Point taken from (https://www.clare.ie/place/spanish-point/)
 - Text for Surfing section in activites is taken from (http://visitspanishpoint.ie/surfing/)
+- Text for the hotels from their websites.
-- Information for spanish point golf club was taken from (http://www.spanishpointgolfing.com/Home.aspx)
+- Information for Spanish Point golf club was taken from (http://www.spanishpointgolfing.com/Home.aspx)
 - The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)
 - Icon for the weather in the Footer was from [onlinewebponts] (https://www.onlinewebfonts.com/icon/154)